Time Hollow: Reception

 Time Hollow received "mixed" reviews according to video game review aggregator Metacritic.
 GameSpot praised its "great concept" and "vivid artwork", but thought that the gameplay was "overly simple" and "restrictively linear," with "very little for you to figure out for yourself."
 IGN commended the plot, but complained that "only a handful of characters are interesting enough to care about."
 In Japan, Famitsu gave the game a score of all four eights for a total of 32 out of 40.

 Legacy

-The main theme song of the game was composed and arranged by Masanori Akita, and also appeared on the Japanese PlayStation 2 version of Dance Dance Revolution SuperNova, the Arcade version of Dance Dance Revolution SuperNova 2 and the North American PlayStation 2 versions of Dance Dance Revolution X.
+The main theme song of the game was composed and arranged by Masanori Akita, and also appeared on the Japanese PlayStation 2 version of Dance Dance Revolution SuperNova 2, the Arcade and North American PlayStation 2 version of Dance Dance Revolution X.